jrwashburn/mina-pool-payout/README.md

 - Set `SEND_PUBLIC_KEY` to the sender public key.
 It can also be blank if generating ephemeral keys.

+- Set `GRAPHQL_ENDPOINT` to the url of a graphql server that can send transactions (e.g. http://127.0.0.1:3085/graphql ) This is required to transmit payout transactions.

 - Set `GLOBAL_SLOT_START=0` - expect to deprecate

 - Set `SLOTS_PER_EPOCH=7140` - expeect to deprecate